 What’s the difference between a lease, a licence and tenancy at will?
 Commercial Property

-A lease grants rights of exclusive possession for a fixed period, usually providing a business tenant with security of tenure.
+A lease grants rights of exclusive possession for a fixed period, usually providing a business tenant with the security of tenure.

 A licence grants permission to occupy a licensor’s property subject to the licensor’s right of occupation or that of a third party.